MrTj458/portfolio/content/portfolio/markednotes.md

     url: "https://www.docker.com/"
 ---

-View this project live at https://markednotes.herokuapp.com/

-_It may take a while to load since the API is on a free Heroku dyno.
-It will be significantly faster after the first load._

 ## Why did I make this site?

 I saw a couple of posts about applications for taking notes in markdown and being able to view them.
 I decided to make a web based version that I could use myself for free.